Written by Ronald Poon

 An example from our idea sprint with BMO

-From these 30-minute “expert interviews” with past participants, you can transform the major problems and pain points that were listed into new opportunities — through the use of “How Might We” statements.
+From these 30-minute interviews, we were able to identify major problems and pain points.
+These insights were then transformed into new opportunities through the creation of "How Might We" (HMW) statements.

-The next part of this phase is adding all the newly created HMW (How Might We) statements onto a process map that outlines the end-to-end judging process for participants (from project submission and first-round judging — to the final announcement of open innovation competition winners).
+The subsequent step in this phase involved incorporating these newly minted HMW statements into a process map.
+This map outlines the end-to-end judging process for participants, from project submission and first-round judging, all the way to the final announcement of the open innovation competition winners.

-It’s important to narrow the focus down to only 1 or 2 core problems so that the final idea or strategy proposal is actionable and can be implemented within a few weeks.
+It's crucial to narrow down to 1 or 2 core problems, making the final strategy actionable and implementable within weeks.

 2. Rapidly generating ideas and brainstorming concrete solutions

-This is the most exciting and enjoyable part of a strategy sprint and can get a little bit crazy sometimes! (literally).
-There are a bunch of live facilitated activities in this section too such as Lightning Demos, Crazy 8’s and creating an initial 3-step storyboard for idea or strategy proposals.
+This is the most exciting and enjoyable part of a strategy sprint and can get a little crazy sometimes! (literally).
+Facilitated activities like Lightning Demos, Crazy 8's, and initial 3-step storyboards fuel this particular section.

-A key principle to remember during this phase is that “getting started is better than being right”.
-Creativity requires momentum and if you’re constantly worried about whether your idea is good or not, you’ll never be in the flow state that’s needed for your best strategy ideas to come to life!
+Creativity thrives on momentum.
+If you're too preoccupied and worried about whether your idea is good or not, you’ll never be in the flow state that’s needed for your best ideas to come to life!

 It’s about QUANTITY and NOT quality

 Don’t be afraid to challenge the status quo during this phase.
-Get your ideas down on paper and remember that when it comes to rapid brainstorming it’s all about QUANTITY and NOT quality.
-Jot and doodle any (and every) idea that comes to mind.
+Get your ideas down on paper.
+Jot down any (and every) idea that comes to mind.
 Get lost in the creative process, and let all those brilliant, wild thoughts flow out!

 3. Collaborating and presenting a final solution proposal